-Table 1Payoffs and Probabilities Associated with the SOEP 2014 Risk Experiment controls, and Column 3 excludes those who chose the dominated option in Scenario 4 (coefficients on controls are reported in Table A6 in the Online Appendix).
-In Columns 1 and 2, the odds ratios are close to one and statistically insignificant, indicating that those who are depressive are not more likely to choose an option involving risk than those who are mentally well.
-The odds ratio increases slightly (1.22) and is marginally significant (p=0.093) when we drop people choosing the dominated option.
+Logistic regression results for the likelihood of choosing a risky option are reported in Table 2, panel A. Column 1 does not include controls, Column 2 includes our standard controls, and Column 3 excludes those who chose the dominated option in scenario 4 (coefficients on controls are reported in Table A6 in the Online Appendix).
+In columns 1 and 2, the odds ratios are close to one and statistically insignificant, indicating that those who are depressive are not more likely to choose an option involving risk than those who are mentally well.
+The odds ratio increases slightly (1.22) and is marginally significant (p = 0.093) when we drop people choosing the dominated option.